rachelkhoriander/tech-task/tutorial/auth_with_github.md

 Now that GitHub has assigned our application a **Client ID** and **Client Secret**, we can build our application.
 The app will include the following assets:

 - **Main logic script** (include file - access_gh.php)
-    Acts as the brains of the operation: makes the initial call to the GitHub API, uses the returned code to get an access token, and fetches user data.
+    Acts as the brains of the operation: makes the initial call to the GitHub API, uses the returned authorization code to get an access token, and fetches user data.
 - **Index page** (index.php)
     Serves as the initial page of the app.
 Contains log in button.
 - **Login script** (login.php)